stunn-areeb09/quick-portfolio/index.md

-*I am a final year Computer Science Undergrad from Zakir Hussain College of Engineering and Technology ,Aligarh Muslim University.
+### I am a final year Computer Science Undergrad from Zakir Hussain College of Engineering and Technology ,Aligarh Muslim University.
 I like Solving Puzzles and Brain Teasers in my free time.
-An avid Competitve Programmer with the zeal to exel and learn and imporve everyday I go by the username stunn_areeb09 on most Competitive sites.Apart from that ,I like Building Scalable and Efficient Solutions utilizing my existing learned knowledge :) .I am a self motivated individual and team player with passionately curious attitude to learn and grow in the Software Industry .Looking to work in a Good and Healthy environment on challenging projects.
-I am always open to discuss new opportunities ,I also like meeting new people and exchange ideas and thougths with them :)*
+An avid Competitve Programmer with 4 stars on Codechef and Specislist on Codeforces the zeal to excel and learn and imporve everyday.
+I go by the username stunn_areeb09 on most Competitive sites.
+Apart from that ,I like Building Scalable and Efficient Solutions utilizing my existing learned knowledge :).
+I am a self motivated individual and team player with passionately curious attitude to learn and grow in the Software Industry.
+Looking to work in a Good and Healthy environment on challenging projects.
+I am always open to discuss new opportunities ,I also like meeting new people and exchange ideas and thougths with them :)